Skiby7/Assignments/README.md

 It is a program to manage a library, in particular i implemented theese functions:

 1. First the program gets the input from a CSV file containing the author, the title and the ISBN of the books
-2. Shows up a menu that allow to
+2. Shows up a menu that allows you to
   * Print the list
   * Get to lend a book
   * Return a book